spoke-ph/eslint-config-spoke/README.md

 ## Linting Rules

+Some of the code rules we have at Spoke cannot be enforced by eslint.
+This is the list of those rules along with examples.

 ### Importing files

 Rule: Keep the dependencies at the top, followed by a white line, then list any local file imports.